 Significant efforts to promote HIE have already occurred in Oregon.
 However, there are still many urgent needs to coordinate care and connect across sectors and systems that rely in part on improved HIE statewide, including more robust clinical data exchange at the individual and population levels.
 Behavioral health, oral health, post-acute care, and other sites of care do not have equitable access to robust EHRs.
 There are gaps in data flowing between the health care system and public health, human services such as child welfare, justice/corrections systems, county efforts, and others.
 Addressing such gaps would be valuable to providers as they continue to drive more whole-person care strategies with the patients they serve.

-HIE Workgroup Charter (draft January 2022)
+HIE Workgroup Charter (approved April 2022)

 - All meetings will be available virtually.